-We are independent of Jubii Europe N.V. in accordance with the relevant independence regulations in the Netherlands.
-Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).
+We are independent of Jubii Europe N.V. in accordance with the EU Regulation on specific requirements regarding statutory audits of public-interest entities, the 'Wet toezicht accountantsorganisaties' (Wta, Audit firms supervision act), the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.